logicguy1/Discord-Nitro-Generator-and-Checker/.github/pull_request_template.md

 **What kind of change does this PR introduce?** (Bug fix, feature, docs update, ...)

-**Describe the changes proposed in the pull request** A quick description of the changes made to the reposetory
+**Describe the changes proposed in the pull request** A quick description of the changes made to the repository

 **What is the current behavior?** (You can also link to an open issue here)